Shared Ownership Resales

 How do I find a buyer?

-The valuation of your share of the property must be agreed between yourself as the seller and your buyer.
-The purchaser should be aware that this valuation will not affect the value of the rent charged, which will remain as detailed in the lease.
-Nor will it directly affect any subsequent staircasing costs.
+The valuation of your share of the property must be agreed between yourself as the seller and your buyer, this does not need to be a RICS valuation.
+The buyer should be aware that this valuation will not affect the value of the rent charged, which will remain as detailed in the lease plus annual reviews.
+Nor will it directly affect any subsequent staircasing costs, as any staircasing will follow a seperate process.
+This applies both to increases and decreases in valuation figures.

 I have found a buyer, what happens next?